wieczorek1990/movies-2/README.md

     * generate envs (look into /envs/)
     * generate OMDb API key: http://www.omdbapi.com/apikey.aspx
     * generate Djago secret with `pwgen -sy 50 1`

+## Project decisions

+I decided to use PostgreSQL because it's popular and available on Heroku.

+On the `/top/` route I decided not to include movies with 0 comments.